kidd/Me/snippets/readme.md

 compdef ropsql=psql # zsh only
 ```

+My collection of advanced scripting tricks: https://raimonster.com/scripting-field-guide/

 ## lua
-instead of using https://github.com/dropbox/zxcvbn to validate a password,
+instead of using https://github.com/dropbox/zxcvbn to validate a password, I wrote this to validate that passwords should have lowercase,uppercase, numbers, symbols, and the minimum lenght varies depending on the amount of different types:

+- only one type: nope
+- two(for example upper and lower): 24
+- three: 11
+- all 4 types: 9

 ```lua
    local str  = io.read('*l')